Reno v. Flores: Trump administration family separation policy

 As Presidential candidate, Donald Trump had promised to end what he called the Obama administration's policy of "catch and release".
 It was the second of his top priorities for immigration reform, after walling off Mexico.
-In the first 15 months of the administration of President Trump, nearly 100,000 immigrants apprehended at the United States-Mexico border were released, including more than 37,000 unaccompanied minors and 61,000 family members.
+In the first 15 months of the administration of President Trump, nearly 100,000 immigrants apprehended at the United States-Mexico border were released, including more than 37,000 unaccompanied minors and 61,000 family members, compared to the 2,362,966 adults from 2010-2016 of Obama's tenure that were "apprehended at the southern border, 492,970, or 21 percent, [of whom] were referred for prosecution."

 On May 26, 2018 Trump tweeted, "Put pressure on the Democrats to end the horrible law that separates children from there[sic] parents once they cross the border into the U.S." On May 29, 2018 White House senior policy advisor Stephen Miller told reporters, "A nation cannot have a principle that there will be no civil or criminal immigration enforcement for somebody traveling with a child.
 The current immigration and border crisis, and all of the attendant concerns it raises, are the exclusive product of loopholes that Democrats refuse to close," such as the Flores Settlement Agreement and the William Wilberforce Trafficking Victims Protection Reauthorization Act of 2008.